 If the area you are visiting has a lot of seaweed on the beach, don’t panic!
 There is plenty to do in Mexico and especially on the Yucatan.
 Check and see what kinds of amenities your hotel or resort has, from pools to tours.
 Aside from time spent at your accommodations, here are some ideas!

 Cenotes – cenotes are beautiful swimming holes that are wonderful to explore.
 Some of these are open air, others are in caves.
+These are the perfect places to visit on a hot day, or in any weather.

 Mayan Ruins – There are many Mayan Ruins to choose from throughout Mexico.
 These places are fascinating to explore. learn, and enjoy the scenery.